 - Add chicken and brown on all sides.

 - Throw in the potatoes, taro, carrots, onion, lemongrass, ginger, bay leaves, tomato paste, water, sugar, and fish sauce and stir to thoroughly mix everything.

-- Bring water to boil and add 2 more tablespoons of curry powder.
-Simmer 45 minutes.
+- Bring water to boil and add the remaining bag of curry powder (or 2 more tablespoons of homemade).
+Simmer 30 minutes.